APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 How to build a problem statement.

-A problem well states is half the work done - Albert Einstein.
+A problem well stated is half the work done - Albert Einstein.

 Function: